wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 lows from eq.
 (1.33) that the spontaneous direction of change is in the direction of decreasing G. At equilibrium the value of G is at a minimum.

----
-1.3 The second and third laws of thermodynamics 15

 Equilibrium conditions in terms of internal energy and enthalpy are less appli- cable since these correspond to systems at constant entropy and volume and at con-